mad-lab-fau/fastami-benchmark/README.md

 # Benchmark for FastAMI - A Monte Carlo Approach to the Adjustment for Chance in Clustering Comparison Metrics

 This repository contains the research code for our paper *FastAMI - A Monte Carlo Approach to the Adjustment for Chance in Clustering Comparison Metrics* which will be presented at AAAI-23 in February 2023.
+A standalone version of FastAMI for easier use in other projects is available at https://github.com/mad-lab-fau/fastami and can be installed from PyPi via ``pip install fastami``.
+This repository is for archival purposes only.
-A standalone version of FastAMI for easier use in other projects will be released before the conference on PyPi.

 This benchmark version compares our implementation with the AMI in [scikit-learn](https://scikit-learn.org), the pairwise AMI [[3]](#3), and the SMI [[1]](#1) and contains a preprocessed version of the *Benchmark Suite for Clustering Algorithms - Version 1* [[2]](#2).

 ## Setup